rust-embedded/rust-raspberrypi-OS-tutorials/10_virtual_mem_part1_identity_mapping/README.md

 previously.
 The `BSP` is the correct place to do this, because it has knowledge of the target board's memory map.

-The policy is to only describe regions that are **not** ordinary, normal chacheable DRAM.
+The policy is to only describe regions that are **not** ordinary, normal cacheable DRAM.
 However, nothing prevents you from defining those too if you wish to.
 Here is an example for the device MMIO
 region: